Borealb/rsschool-cv/cv.md

 ### About me

-I like to creat things, which kinda lead me to programming.
-Diceded to try it and slowly, but surely getting into it.
+I like to create things, which kind led me to programming.
+Decided to try it and slowly, but surely getting into it.

+I'm styding on my own via books, youtube and other sources.

+Master's degree in *Infocommunication technologies and communication systems*